SPARC-FAIR-Codeathon/sPARcRNA_Viz/README.md

 Particularly in the case of scRNA-seq data, which is expensive from both a wet and dry lab standpoint, it is very useful to adhere to FAIR standards.
 For instance, one particularly common phenomemon with respect to scRNA-seq is **dropout**, where portions of RNA are not captured by experimental techniques. scRNA-seq data can also be signficantly varied with regard to format; often, differently-labeled matrices may contain raw counts data, or data that has been normalized by a method such as CPM, TPM, or RPKM/FPKM.
 The FAIR article cited on the SPARC website expands upon this idea further: the licensing of data can also pose a challenge for the analysis of gene regulation and expression.
 Therefore, the intentional **categorization and stewardship** of data can present a major benefit to transcriptomics researchers, propelling scientific progress.

 ## Current SPARC Portal Tools
 As of 8/12/24, the Transcriptomic_oSPARC utility would appear to be the most prominent SPARC tool relating to the analysis gene expression.
 This tool is very effective in displaying industry-standard static graphical outputs, which can prove quite useful to researchers.
 However, a limitation may perhaps exist in the current customization level; it may be necessary to edit the code itself to change particular parameters.
-There is also a niche to potentially explore in adding interactivity to the graphs, further enahncing the user experience.
+There was also a niche to explore in adding interactivity to the graphs, further enahncing the user experience.
 ## Challenge Encountered
 Therfore, our team sought to create a RNA-seq visualization utility that supports the specification of **specific parameters**, as well as **interactivity**.
 There was also room for experimentation in predicting gene ontology with **GSEA**.
 ## Our Solution: sPARcRNA_Viz